unbit/uwsgi-docs/tutorials/Django_and_nginx.rst

 .. _WSGI: http://wsgi.org/

 uWSGI is a WSGI implementation.
-In this tutorial we will set up uWSGI so that it creates a Unix socket, and serves responses to the web server via the WSGI protocol.
+In this tutorial we will set up uWSGI so that it creates a Unix socket, and serves responses to the web server via the uwsgi protocol.
 At the end, our complete stack of components will look like this::

     the web client <-> the web server <-> the socket <-> uwsgi <-> Django